uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 Data ownership requirements
 ---------------------------

-The array shall support following requirements on the internal data management:
+The array shall support the following requirements on the internal data management:

 1. An array shall own two properties representing raw pointers to the data:

-   - ``data`` for a pointer to immutable data block,
+   - ``data`` for a pointer to immutable data block
-   - ``mutable_data`` for a pointer to mutable data block (see the :txtref:`programming_interface`).
+   - ``mutable_data`` for a pointer to mutable data block (see the :txtref:`programming_interface`)

-2. If array owns mutable data, both properties shall point to the same memory block.
+2. If an array owns mutable data, both properties shall point to the same memory block.

-3. If array owns immutable data, ``mutable_data`` shall be ``nullptr``.
+3. If an array owns immutable data, ``mutable_data`` shall be ``nullptr``.

-4. Array shall store the count of elements in the block it owns and shall update the ``count`` property when a new memory block is assigned to the array.
+4. An array shall store the number of elements in the block it owns and shall update the ``count`` property when a new memory block is assigned to the array.

-5. Array shall store a pointer to the **ownership structure** on the data:
+5. An array shall store a pointer to the **ownership structure** of the data:

-   - The **reference counter**, indicating how many array objects refer to the same memory block.
+   - The **reference count** indicating how many array objects refer to the same memory block.

-   - The **deleter** object used to free the memory block, when reference counter becomes zero.
+   - The **deleter** object used to free the memory block when reference count reaches zero.

-6. Array shall create the ownership structure for a new memory block that do not associated with such structure.
+6. An array shall create the ownership structure for a new memory block not associated with such structure.

-7. Array shall decrement the number of references to the memory block then the array goes out of the scope.
-If the number of references becomes zero, the array shall call the deleter on this memory block and free the ownership structure.
+7. An array shall decrement the number of references to the memory block when the array goes out of the scope.
+If the number of references reaches zero, the array shall call the deleter on this memory block and free the ownership structure.

-8. Array shall store the pointer to the ownership structure created by another array when they share the data.
-Array shall increment the reference counter to be equal to the number of array objects sharing the same data.
+8. An array shall store the pointer to the ownership structure created by another array when they share the data.
+An array shall increment the reference count for it to be equal to the number of array objects sharing the same data.

 .. _programming_interface: